martius-lab/cluster_utils/docs/configuration.rst

    of the University of Tübingen, this is currently done via the *partitions*.
 See https://portal.mlcloud.uni-tuebingen.de/user-guide/batch for a list of available partitions.

+   If needed, e.g. when using cluster_utils on a different Slurm cluster, missing options can always be provided via ``extra_submission_options``.

 .. _config_singularity: